Electric powered vessels, challenges and opportunities

 The seminar Ships on electricity - a force to count on? is arranged by Lighthouse and the Maritime Cluster of West Sweden.
 SSPA is very much involved, since we are responsible for the focus area Maritime Operations in the Maritime Cluster of West Sweden.

 - "Battery and hybrid propulsion have been suitable for some routes for a long time and many experts at SSPA has experience within this area.
-I was involved building a hybrid electric powered road ferry already in year 2000", says Johan Algell, Vice President/Head of SSPA Maritime Operations, that will be one of the moderators at the seminar.
+I was involved building a hybrid electric powered road ferry already in year 2000", says Johan Algell, Senior Naval Architect at SSPA, that will be one of the moderators at the seminar.

 Olov Lundbäck, Project Manager at SSPA, will speak about “Overview of when electrification is appropriate from a commercial perspective”.
 Olov has been involved in projects supporting clients in the areas of ship-motion simulations, battery hybrid propulsion, effect of ship propulsion on the seabed, propulsion machinery and marine operations.